 Have you ever soaked nuts before eating them?
 Why would you consider soaking nuts?
 Soaked nuts do not even sound very appealing.
-But, soaking nuts before eating them is beneficial.
+But soaking nuts before eating them is beneficial.

-Benefits to Soaking Nuts
+Benefits of Soaking Nuts

 There are three reasons soaking nuts is beneficial.
 Here are three reasons you should consider this: